Katherine Press – So, Rhianna, what’s it like being a female games writer in today’s gaming industry?

 Rhianna Pratchett is an award-winning, twenty-year veteran of the games industry.
 She has worked with companies including Sony, EA and SEGA on titles including Heavenly Sword, Mirror’s Edge, the entire Overlord series, Tomb Raider and Rise of the Tomb Raider.

 Her work has received awards from the Writers’ Guild of America, DICE, SXSW, in addition to a BAFTA nomination.
-Rhianna is regularly named as one of the most influential and recognised women in games and has spoken on numerous panels, podcasts, and documentaries.
+Rhianna is regularly named as one of the most influential and recognised women in games and has spoken on numerous podcasts and documentaries.